lukebinmore/Line-Mine-Sweeper/README.md

 ## Testing

-This project has been tested using both white box and black box methods, to ensure the correct information is calculated, stored and displayed as intended.
+This project has been tested, to ensure the correct information is calculated, stored and displayed as intended.

 Additionally, the code for this project has been validated, to ensure code standards have been met.